Can you really make money from blogging?

 Most bloggers and internet marketers struggle to make money with PLR products because they’re lazy.
 They use the content word-for-word on their blogs.
 Even when they create ebooks, most people don’t change anything.

-If you find a valuable PLR product, you need to rewrite it and make it at least 30 – 40% unique.
-You can get quality PLR ebooks, articles, videos, and audio content from sites such as InDigitalWorks, PLRWholesaler, and so on.
+If you find a valuable PLR product, you need to rewrite it and make it at least 65 percent unique.
+You can get quality PLR ebooks, articles, videos, and audio content from sites such as InDigitalWorks

 Aside from rewriting the PLR articles or ebooks, you can do so much more with a PLR product.
-Typically, PLR content is based around profitable niche keywords and information that that the target audience is looking for.
+Typically, PLR content is based on profitable niche keywords and information that the target audience is looking for.

 You can use the insights of PLR products as research sources, and then create your own high-value ebook based on the information they provide.

-Note: To retain your credibility and build a cognitive brand, I don’t recommend you use PLR articles on your own blog.
+Note: To retain your credibility, I don’t recommend you use PLR articles on your own blog.

 Yes, you can learn from the author’s wealth of knowledge about a particular subject/topic, but do your best to always write your own content from scratch.

 You can also use PLR products indirectly.
-For example, you could rewrite a PLR ebook and give it away to build your email list.
+For example, you could rewrite a PLR ebook and give it away to build an email list.
 Then you can make money from your list.

 When people join your email list, what happens next?